KirinFuji/aistt/README.md

-# aistt
+# A.I.S.T.T

-A.I.S.T.T (Automated ICMP Subnet Testing Tool) is a tool designed to automate the task of finding what nodes on a subnet respond and then testing the responsive nodes further to gather data.
+Automated ICMP Subnet Testing Tool is a tool designed to automate the task of finding what nodes on a subnet respond and then testing the responsive nodes further to gather data.

-Help Text:

-Welcome to A.I.S.T.T please enter a valid Network Address/CIDRmask to begin.
-Examples: 10.0.50.96/29 192.168.25.96/28 172.17.17.32/27
-You can scan subnets down to a /30 and up to a /24 Ensure you enter the Network Address of the subnet or you will ping outside of the subnet.

-To Install:
+# To Install:

 1. mkdir -p ~/bin/ && cd ~/bin/